 There is no denying that the world of PR has changed over the years.
-So, we need to establish a more modern definition of public relations.
+So, there is a need to establish a more modern definition of public relations.
 And Public Relations Society of America (PRSA) has got it covered.
 According to PRSA, at its core, PR is about influencing a relationship with key representatives across countless platforms with the goal of shaping or framing public perception about a certain person, organisation or event.
 Now, this blanket definition covers the two main streams of PR: Digital and traditional.
-Which one your business goes for is totally dependent on your business goals.
-So let’s weigh them out!
+Which one your business goes for is totally dependent on the business’ goals.
+As a PR agency, we at Monumental love some digital PR….
+So, let the battle begin; Traditional PR vs Digital PR.
+Let’s weigh them out!

 Let’s start with traditional PR.
-The main initiative here is to establish offline visibility using press outreaches that target more traditional media outlets, like newspapers, magazines, TV and radio.
+The main initiative here is to establish offline visibility using press outreaches that target more traditional media outlets.
 Why traditional PR in a digital world?
+Why debate Traditional PR vs Digital PR at all?
 It’s valid to argue that traditional media placements are still relevant in today’s digital world.
-Normally, PR professionals have a little black book of journalists that they are constantly schmoozing just to get their clients into printed publications.
-These professionals have a close relationship with their contacts due to the fact that they are engaging with them, day in and day out.
+Normally, PR professionals have a little black book of journalists that they are constantly schmoozing just to get their clients into publications.
+These professionals have a close relationship with their contacts.

 Patience is a virtue when it comes to traditional PR, so feel free to sit back and relax, as results take time to develop.

-Many people may not know this but Digital PR is actually really data-driven, which means that any decisions regarding strategy is always informed and targeted.
+Many people may not know this but Digital PR is actually really data-driven.
+This means that any decisions regarding strategy is always informed and targeted.
 Ultimately, making it more effective in reaching targeted audiences and raising brand visibility.

 Overall, it is important to say that digital PR is now seen as fundamental to the success of any PR campaign and it is not something you can add onto a traditional PR strategy.
-So, which form of PR are YOU siding with?
+So, who won the Traditional PR vs Digital PR battle?

 Never miss a Monumental Moment again.